 In a recent building publication the use of Minelco MagnaDense as an aggregate in concrete mixes for radiation shielding was featured.

 When building radiation shielding bunkers in hospitals designers and architects experience lots of challenges.
-With normal concrete the walls will be very thick which increases build area hence costs.
+With normal concrete, the walls will be very thick which increases build area, and, therefore, costs.
 Another important aspect is the patient experience.
 The thicker the wall, the more unwelcoming it might feel which is a direct contradiction to what a designer is trying to create in healing environments.

 Increase density with MagnaDense

-Minelco offers a solution with an environmentally friendly magnetite material that increases density enabling radiation shielding wall thickness to be significantly reduced; in this case from 2.6 meters to a mere 1.65 meters.
-The main benefits of Minelco MagnaDense for radiation shielding are:
+LKAB Minerals offers a solution with an environmentally friendly magnetite material that increases density.
+This, in turn, enables that radiation shielding wall thickness can be significantly reduced; in this case from 2.6 meters to a mere 1.65 meters.
+The main benefits of MagnaDense for radiation shielding are: